 Since Mount Royal is such a vast park, there are several ways to get there by bus.
 Lines 11, 80, and 165 all stop near the park.

-If you’d rather drive to the park, you can leave your car on one of the two paid parking lots on the premises.
-It’s a short, five-minute walk from the parking lot to the Belvedere point and Mount Royal Chalet.
+If you’d rather drive to the park, you can leave your car on one of the two paid parking lots on the premises and pay the allotted parking fee.
+It is difficult to drive, if you’re wondering how to get to the Mount Royal lookout by car.
+You must only walk from the parking lot which is five-minutes to the Belvedere point and Mount Royal Chalet.

 Mount Royal Park is such a beautiful place to explore, so you can always warm up on the way to the park and get there on foot.
 There are several entrances available, so you can access the park depending on where you’re coming from.